 Hello, we are the Ive Family: Trevor, Christina, Lainey and Norah.
 Lainey is our oldest at 4 years old.
-We were first introduced to the deaf and hard-of-hearing community after Norah was born.
+We were first introduced to the deaf & hard-of-hearing community when Norah was born.

 **A story from our archives – Norah is currently in Kindergarten.**